bloominstituteoftechnology/CS-Build-Week-1/objectives/visualization/Readme.md

 ## Full-Stack Web
-Although you are welcome to explore and use other libraries, below are some resources to help get you started using React.
+Although you are welcome to explore and use other libraries, below are some resources to help get you started on the project using React.

 1. [Learn about HTML canvas and screen buffers](../../resources/canvas-buffer)
 2. [Learn about animating a canvas in a React component](../../resources/canvas)